ADHD coaching

 What happens in an ADHD coaching session?

-Every coach is different and will have their own style of working so it’s important you find the right coach for you.
+Every coach is different and will have their own style of working, so it’s important to find the right coach for you.
 Coaches now offer a variety of ways to hold sessions, which can be: face-to-face, over the phone or online (video calls or email).
-It’s common for sessions to last around an hour, although this will vary between clients.
+It’s common for sessions to last around an hour, although this will vary.

 The number of ADHD coaching sessions you have will depend on your goals and how the coach works.
-Your coach can advise their thoughts on the most suitable number of sessions for you.
+Your coach can advise on the most suitable number of sessions for you.

 When you have found a coach you feel comfortable with, you’ll have an initial consultation.
 In this session, you'll meet your coach and discuss what you hope to achieve from ADHD coaching.

-Your coach will ask you questions to help them learn more about you, your condition and how you are currently managing it.
-After discussing what you want to gain from your sessions, your coach will begin to create a plan tailored to your goals.
+Your coach will ask you questions to help them learn more about you, how ADHD impacts you and how you are currently managing it.
+After discussing what you want to gain from your sessions, your coach will create a plan tailored to your goals.

 Working with a coach offers a sense of accountability that can be integral for those with ADHD.
 Having someone to check in with regularly can act as a sort of body doubling technique, which can help those with ADHD stay on task.